alex-spataru/frc-robot-programming/GLOSSARY.md

 ## PDP

 Acronym for "Power Distribution Panel".
-It distributes electrical power to all the controllers and devices that require it.
+It distributes electrical power to all the controllers and devices that need it.
 Click [here](Book/Chapters/1.2.md) for more information.

 ## RSL

-Acronym for "Robot Status Light"
+Acronym for "Robot Status Light".
+It allows anyone near the robot to know its operation mode (TeleOp, Autonomous, etc) and know if something is wrong with the robot.

 ## CAN